Climate of India: Arid and Semi-Arid Regions

-Subtropical humid
+Humid Subtropical

 Most of Northeast India and much of North India are subject to a humid subtropical climate and a subtropical highland climate.
 Though they experience warm to hot summers, temperatures during the coldest months generally fall as low as 0 °C. Due to ample monsoon rains, India has two subtropical climate subtypes under the Köppen system: Cwa and Cwb.
 In most of this region, there is very little precipitation during the winter, owing to powerful anticyclonic and katabatic (downward-flowing) winds from Central Asia.